 With the coming of cold winter days, Turkey’s cake and pudding shops begin serving salep in place of ice cream.
 On the ferryboats which ply their way between the European and Asian shores of Istanbul with smoke trailing from their funnels and chased by flocks of seagulls, many of the passengers order steaming cups of this delicious warming beverage.
 It is made from the powdered root of several species of wild orchids and is both tasty and nourishing.
 It keeps the body warm in cold weather and increases resistance against the colds and coughs of winter.

 The Turks have been drinking it for many centuries.
-After they became converted in the 8th century to Islam, a religion which prohibited the consumption of alcoholic drinks like wine and kimiz (made from marsh milk), non-alcoholic beverages like boza (made from maize), sira (grape juice) and it took their place.
+After they became converted in the 8th century to Islam, a religion that prohibited the consumption of alcoholic drinks like wine and kimiz (made from marsh milk), non-alcoholic beverages like boza (made from maize), sira (grape juice) and it took their place.
 While sira was the preferred drink of the summer months, boza and hot salep were the drinks of winter.
 Also known as cayirotu or cemcicegi, salep is believed to be good for disorders of the intestines, colds, and coughs; improve the appetite and increase virility.
 Ancient folklore relates that it was an ingredient of love potions brewed by witches.

-In Ottoman times, it was an ingredient of invigorating pastes prepared for the sultans, along with ginger, coriander, senna, black cumin seeds, coconut, aniseed and numerous other herbs and spices.
+In Ottoman times, it was an ingredient of invigorating pastes prepared for the sultans, along with ginger, coriander, senna, black cumin seeds, coconut, aniseed, and numerous other herbs and spices.
 In winter, it is prepared to drink with milk and it was sold by street vendors, who kept it warm in large copper jugs on a brazier.
 Their customers would warm themselves by the brazier and drink it out of large cups without handles.

 A traditional drink of the Middle East, it was introduced to Europe, and became popular, particularly in England, where it was sold in many shops, and served with bread and butter.
 Gradually, however, as coffee drinking became widespread, its use in Europe died out.